Beaches in Cape Verde

 Viana Desert, Boa Vista

-The Beaches on Boa Vista
+The beaches on Boa Vista

 This island offers a stunning diversity of beaches in a fairly small area.
 From the secluded, white sanded Praia de Chaves and golden sanded Praia de Santa Mónica to the shallow and shipwreck-littered Praia de Atalanta, Boa Vista leaves no desire on this (water)front.
 A must see, albeit a little bit further inland is the Viana Desert.
 Its breath-taking sand dunes are best explored by quad bike.